FlagOpen/FlagPerf/training/benchmarks/gpt2/README.md

 - 预处理
 > The training data requires preprocessing.
 The loose json is then processed into a binary format for training.
-To convert the json into mmap format use preprocess_data.py.
+To convert the json into mmap format use [preprocess_data.py](https://github.com/NVIDIA/Megatron-LM/blob/v3.0/tools/preprocess_data.py) from the original code repository.
 An example script to prepare data for GPT2 training is:

 ``` bash
 python tools/preprocess_data.py \